On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-dense Non-linear Networks

 \subsection{Real Analytic Activations}

-When applied to general activations, particularly, for real analytic activations, \citet{nguyen2018loss} provided results for sparse networks but adopted strictly increasing activations and strict sublevel sets to define spurious valleys. \cite{li2018benefit} used a different notion to “spurious basin” to show that deep fully connected networks with any continuous activation admit no spurious basins, but did not apply to sparse networks.
-Yet we provide no spurious valleys for SD nets with real analytic activations.
+When applied to general non-polynomial activations, particularly on real analytic activations, \citet{nguyen2018loss} provided results for sparse networks but adopted strictly increasing activations and strict sublevel sets to define spurious valleys. \citet{li2018benefit} used a different notion of ``spurious basin'' to show that deep fully-connected networks with any continuous activation admit no spurious basins, but did not apply it to sparse networks.
+Yet, we provide no spurious valleys for SD nets with real analytic activations.
 We show the comparison in Table~\ref{table:res2}.

 \begin{savenotes}

 \end{savenotes}